Online Loans

 • Your personal information

-• Info about your income & employment
+• Data about your income and employment

 Do I need to upload any personal documents when applying for a loan online?

 Yes, you will always need to provide at least a few personal documents.
-When applying for a loan online, you will need to provide a government ID and proof of your income.
+When applying for a loan online, you will need to provide government ID and proof of your income.
 This might include bank account statements or pay stubs.
-You will also have to give them permission for a credit pull or provide a credit report.
+You may also have to give them permission for a credit pull or provide a credit report – though some online lenders can approve you for a loan without checking your credit.

 Some online lenders will require more paperwork than this.
 If they do, they will make it clear when you click through to their online application.
-Some online lenders can approve you for a loan without checking your credit.
+If you are worried about security, check the lender’s systems to ensure they provide bank level encryption to protect those applying for their personal loans.

 Do I need to be employed to get a loan in Canada?

-Getting a loan is hard if you’re unemployed.
-Even newly hired employees represent more risk that makes lenders think harder about whether to loan them money.
+Getting a loan is tougher if you’re unemployed.
+Even newly hired employees represent more risk, that makes lenders think twice about whether to loan them money.
+The crucial thing to remember is that a lender is looking for proof that you will be able to pay them back.

 How much money can I borrow online?

 The amount of money you can borrow online is based on a lender’s assessment of your finances. as well as the type of loan you are looking for.
 If you have a strong, stable income, you can qualify for a loan of up to $40,000.
-If you are looking for a business loan online, it can be as high as $500,000.
+If you are looking for a business loan, it can be as high as $500,000.

 Elite Trusted Lenders